voteliquid/blog/_posts/2017-11-06-announcing-united-vote.md

 ### You deserve more of a voice in Congress.

-Right now, elections are our only legal way to participate.

-But elections invite a game of stagecraft: limited options dominated by personalities over policy.
+Our elections offer limited options dominated more by personalities than real policy debate.

-The massive costs to campaign, combined with "[pick the lesser of two evils](/2017/03/06/how-to-move-past-two-parties/)" election rules, create an environment ripe for [corruption](/2017/10/23/democracy-vs-corruption/).
+The massive costs to campaign, combined with "[pick the lesser of two evils](/2017/03/06/how-to-move-past-two-parties/)" voting rules, create an environment ripe for [corruption](/2017/10/23/democracy-vs-corruption/).

 For decades now, our country has only [grown more divided](/assets/article_images/2017-11-06-announcing-united-vote/polarization-over-time.png).